Countdown to May 31, 2025:

 We are in the process of securing special guests for this part of our agenda and look forward to announcing them soon!

-10:00 am - Grand Ball RoomA conversation wtih New Mexico Film Office Director Steve Graham and Special Guest
+10:00 am - Grand Ball RoomA conversation with New Mexico Film Office Director Steve Graham and Special Guest

 We are in the process of securing special guests for this part of our agenda and look forward to announcing them soon!